dbos-inc/dbos-docs/docs/quickstart.md

 dbos-cloud app deploy
 ```

 This command first prompts you to login, or register if this is your first time.
-Then, it prompts you to provision a database instance.
+Then, it prompts you to provision a Postgres database server on the cloud.
 Finally, it uploads your code to DBOS Cloud and deploys your app.
 In less than a minute, it should succeed and print `Successfully deployed <app-name>!
 Access your application at <URL>`.

 To see that your app is working, visit `<URL>` in your browser.